sylvaticus/commonDistributionsInJuliaPythonR/README.md

-# commonDistributionsInJuliaPythonR
+# Common distributions in Julia, Python and R

-A comparison of common distributions in Julia, Python and R.
+A comparison of common distributions and how to work with them in in Julia, Python and R.

 - [markdown source](commonDistributionsInJuliaPythonR.md)